circuitsyn/Cascade-MYSQL_Store/README.md

 # Cascade - a Node.js & MYSQL Experience :department_store::credit_card::dollar::handbag:
 ![Cascade_Store_Front](Images/cascade.PNG)

 ## Welome to Cascade!
-WHere the Prices are always falling!
+Where the Prices are always falling!
 Cascade is a full shopping market that contains three separate abilities with sub-features.
 There are customer, manager and supervisor sections.
 In the following I will break each section down with video demos.
 This application is built using Node.JS, the NPM and MYSQL.